Pylons/pyramid/docs/narr/configuration.rst

 After configuring views, the script creates a WSGI *application* via the ``config.make_wsgi_app`` method.
-A call to ``make_wsgi_app`` implies that all "configuration" is finished (meaning all method calls to the configurator which set up views, and various other configuration settings have been performed).
+A call to ``make_wsgi_app`` implies that all configuration is finished (meaning all method calls to the configurator which set up views, and various other configuration settings have been performed).
 The ``make_wsgi_app`` method returns a :term:`WSGI` application object that can be used by